vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/index.rst

 U-Boot (Universal Bootloader)
 ------------------------------
-U-Boot, or the Universal Bootloader, plays a crucial role in booting the Linux kernel on your target hardware.
+U-Boot, or the Universal Bootloader, plays an important role in booting the Linux kernel on your Vicharak board.
 It provides essential features for initializing hardware and loading the kernel.

 Linux Kernel